ABOUT US

 Being the most commonly performed surgery in the world and thanks to the support of the industry, there have been significant advances in both surgical technique and intraocular lens technology in cataract surgery in recent years.

-Until 20 years ago, this operation, which was performed as a standard procedure and required the use of near and far glasses after surgery, has enabled a life without glasses.
+Until 20 years ago this operation was considered a standart procedure thar required the use of glasses for both near and distance vision after the surgery .However,with the advancements aciveved it has now become possible to live a life without glasses

 PREMIUM